Not unless your Perl script uses these environment variables.

 prefix is dbi::

-), the environment variable DBI_DRIVER is used.
-If neither variable is set, connect dies.
+value.
+If neither variable is set, connect

 If $username